CDrummond/musly-server/README.md

 many calls to `ffmpeg` are made concurrently, and how many concurrent tracks musly is asked to analyse.
 Defaults to CPU count, if not set.
 * `styletracks` A  subset of tracks is passed to musly's `setmusicstyle` function, by default 1000 random tracks is chosen.
-Alternatively, you can specify a percentage (e.g. `25%`) in which case that percentage of tracks will be used.
 This config item can be used to alter this.
 Note, however, the larger the number here the longer it takes to for this call to complete.
 As a rough guide it takes ~1min per 1000 tracks.
 If you change this config item after the jukebox is written you will need to delete the jukebox file and restart the server.

 ## Credits